 Steven partners with clients facing significant changes and challenges in their professional and business relationships.
-Steven maintains a broad litigation practice.
-He regularly advises clients on how to handle key employee departures and guides them through complex lawsuits involving employee raiding, unfair trade practices, trade secrets, and non-competition, non-solicitation, and confidentiality agreements.
+He frequently advises clients about key employee departures and guides them through lawsuits involving employee raiding, unfair trade practices, trade secrets, and non-competition, non-solicitation, and confidentiality agreements.
 In addition, he advocates on behalf of business owners and officials in disputes about the management, control, and ownership of business enterprises.
 He also handles commercial disputes involving licensing, software, real estate, and warranties.

 Steven regularly represents clients in the North Carolina Business Court, which decides complex cases involving issues of corporate and commercial law.
 Steven’s legal career began as a law clerk to the Honorable James L. Gale, a former Chief Judge of the Business Court.

 In his appellate practice, Steven has argued in the Supreme Court of North Carolina and drafted briefs to North Carolina’s state appellate courts, the U.S. Court of Appeals for the Fourth Circuit, and the United States Supreme Court, representing both parties and amici curiae.
 Steven also has experience in litigation involving products liability (including mass torts, medical devices, and asbestos), catastrophic injuries and wrongful-death claims, construction defects, defamation, and constitutional claims.

 Steven attended the Duke University School of Law, where he served as the Articles and Comments Editor for the Duke Journal of Constitutional Law & Public Policy.

 Before law school, Steven received his undergraduate degree, summa cum laude, from the University of Alabama, where he studied philosophy, political science, and history and was selected to join Phi Beta Kappa.

-When he’s not practicing law, Steven enjoys spending his free time with his family, traveling, and hiking.
+When he’s not practicing law, Steven enjoys spending time with his family, traveling, and hiking.

 - Dean’s Scholarship